ImperialCollegeLondon/FINESSE_simulating/README.md

 Now, whenever you make a Git commit, your changes will be checked for errors and stylistic problems.
 (For a list of the hooks enabled for this repository, [see the configuration file](./.pre-commit-config.yaml)).

 The `pre-commit` hooks will also be run on every pull request by [pre-commit.ci](https://pre-commit.ci).

-# `src` folder

-This will eventually contain all the functions needed to run the processing code.
-We will then reach out about how to better package these in the end of November 2024

-# `finesse_simulating` folder

-This contains the code to run LBLRTM simulations of FINESSE spectra which is separate from the processing code to read and calibrated FINESSE interferograms.

-Code is based on work done by Laura Warwick, Sophie Mosselmans, and Sanjeevani Panditharatne.

-Contents include:

-- **/src** folder that includes functions and modules used to interact with LBLRTM outputs which should not need to be edited
-- **define_inputs.py** which is used to input profile variables, input and output paths, and specify lblrtm version
-- **run_lblrtm_FINESSE.py** the script to write the TAPE5, run the exe, and apply the FINESSE instrument line shape
-- **/example_input** contains an example profile to be read
-- **/example_output** contains an example output and plot
-- **EM27_ILS_test1_3_25.sav** is the EM27 ILS used for version 001 of the 2025_WHAFFFERS deliverarables (May 2025)
-Required modules are in src/module_function_list.py

 ## Credits